-Spiced Pork Tenderloin with Caramelized Onions and Apples – a boldly delicious dish ready in 30 minutes that’s perfect for weeknights and fancy enough for special occasions.
+Spiced Pork Tenderloin with Caramelized Onions and Apples is a boldly delicious dish ready in 30 minutes.
+It's perfect for weeknights and fancy enough for special occasions.

 Pork tenderloin is perfect for weeknight dinners.
 It's easy to prepare and cooks in less than thirty minutes.
 When served family-style on a platter, the beautiful presentation makes it perfect for special occasions as well.